MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 ###### Footnote 1
 If you have already enabled Exchange Online for Azure Rights Management by using the Import-RMSTrustedPublishingDomain command, you cannot currently use BYOK.
 For more information, see [Restrictions when using BYOK](byok-price-restrictions.md#restrictions-when-using-byok).

-If required, you can change your tenant key topology after deployment, by using the [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) cmdlet.

 ## Choose your tenant key topology: Managed by Microsoft (the default) or managed by you (BYOK)